barnwalp/Notes/bash_commands.md

 	`A && B`	//Run B if and only if A succeeded
 	`A || B`	//Run B if and only if A failed
 	`A &`		//Run A in background
+	`A | B`		//each commands read s previous command's output

 ##### How to check current os version
 	`lsb_release -a`